Home

 links

-Whether you call it "wildcrafting" or "foraging", collecting one's own plants for use as herbal medicines is perhaps among the most empowering things a person can do, as it implies that they have taken the time and effort to learn about the virtues of the plant and how it might benefit them, how to identify it in its habitat or how to cultivate it in a garden, and how to prepare it as medicine.
+Whether you call it "wildcrafting" or "foraging", collecting one's own plants for use for food or herbal medicines is perhaps among the most empowering things a person can do, as it implies that they have taken the time and effort to learn about the virtues of the plant and how it might benefit them, how to identify it in its habitat or how to cultivate it in a garden, and how to prepare it as food or medicine.
 It also implies that a person has chosen to take responsibility for their own health and well being, rather than entirely surrender that faculty to another.

 There are, of course, many instances when self-diagnosis, and self-treatment are not good choices; they can indeed be dangerous.
 There are always instances when seeking out a highly experienced practitioner is the best course of action, and it's good to remember that "holistic" is rooted in the word "whole", which means considering ALL options.
 Even if you are natural medicine minded, remember that conventional medicine is a part of the whole implied by "holistic".
 That being said, most of the herbs commonly used in herbal medicine pose little risk and much potential benefit if used from a place of educated understanding.
 While nothing is inherently safe for everyone (some people are severely allergic to strawberries), there are many herbs outside your doorstep (often literally outside your doorstep) that can improve your health without risking it.
 One simply needs to discover what they are.